 - Caution should be exercised in any patients taking blood-thinning medication such as Warfarin and Clopidogrel, simply due to the possibility of severe bruising

-Is there anything I should avoid after having Botox?
+Is there anything I should avoid doing after treatment?

 You can resume your normal activities immediately after treatment.
 Avoid bending forwards or lying flat for prolonged periods in the first 4 hours after treatment.

 Do not massage the treated areas as it is possible to spread the product to other areas causing unwanted effects.
-This also means being cautious during your normal skincare routine, and avoiding any other facial treatments for two weeks after Botox.
+This also means being cautious during your normal skincare routine, and avoiding any other facial treatments for two weeks following treatment.